Stellenbosch in heart of the Cape Winelands

 - Bites & Sites walking foodie tours

-- Stellenbosch Village Museum or the Rupert Museum with its unsurpassed South African art collection
+- Stellenbosch Village Museum or the Rupert Museum with its superb South African art collection

-- Meandering along the Stellenbosch Wine Route visiting Waterford, Warwick, Spier, Stark-Conde wine estates amongst others.
+- Meander along the Stellenbosch Wine Route visiting Waterford, Warwick, Spier, Stark-Conde wine estates amongst others.

-- Gourmet lunches at Stellenbosch wine estates – some of the top restaurants in the country are in or near the village.
+- Enjoy gourmet lunches at nearby wine estates.
+Some of the top restaurants in the country are in or near the town.

 - Birds of Prey rehabilitation centre at Spier Wine Estate

 - Boschendal Wine Estate with its picnic hampers, vineyard walks, wine-tasting and cellar tours

 - Walking in Jonkershoek Nature Reserve with a choice of trails

 - Guided bicycle tours of Stellenbosch and nearby Jonkershoek